 However, there are definitely some instruments that are more expensive in a typical school or concert band than others.
 And that’s exactly the case for the bassoon, oboe, french horn, and sax.

 If the question was about musical instruments in general, the answer would be different, as other types of instruments are even more expensive than those composing a typical band.
-And those can be priced in with a historical factor which makes some of them really expensive – some violins, pianos, and electric guitars have already reached millions of dollars in auctions!
+And those can be priced in with a historical factor that makes some of them really expensive – some violins, pianos, and electric guitars have already reached millions of dollars in auctions!

-The Four Band Instruments that Cost the Most to Buy
+The Four Most Expensive Band Instruments

 Being the most expensive band instruments, the oboe, the french horn, the saxophone, and the bassoon are also among the ones which don’t have that many students and beginners starting to learn and play them each year.

 Whether because of the price or the difficulty to start learning, ultimately, the price factor shouldn’t be a limitation for beginners or students.
-And that’s because there are different options to overcome it, as for example, schools or music shops offering affordable rental prices and options.
+And that’s because there are different options to overcome it, for example, schools or music shops offering affordable rental prices and options.

 The oboe can be one of the most expensive instruments present in a school or concert band and be rather difficult to learn for a beginner.

 It isn’t always present in every school band.
-Both, the instruments and their accessories – as for example, the reeds and the cases or gig bags – are considered to be costly when compared to other band instruments.
+Both, the instruments and their accessories – for example, the reeds and the cases or gig bags – are considered to be costly when compared to other band instruments.